Brigade Speciale Beveiligingsopdrachten

 The Brigade Speciale Beveiligingsopdrachten (BSB) (Special Security Missions Brigade) is the elite police tactical unit of the Royal Netherlands Marechaussee.
 Its missions include counter-terrorism, protection of government and military officials, and targeting organised crime.

 Like many other European police tactical units, the BSB was established in 1975 following the Munich massacre.
+The unit was modeled after the GSG 9.
 Although the BSB conducts special operations, its missions are not planned by the Netherlands Special Operations Command (NLD SOCOM).

 Origin

 Following the Munich massacre in 1972, many European nations decided to establish dedicated counter-terrorist units.
 The Netherlands were no exception and established multiple Bijzondere Bijstandseenheden (BBE) (English: Special Support Units).
 The tip of the spear was formed by the Bijzondere Bijstandseenheid Mariniers (BBE-M) (English: Special Support Unit Marines), currently named M-Squadron of the Netherlands Marine Corps, which was the primary domestic counter-terror unit.
 The Royal Marechaussee contributed to the BBEs by providing snipers.
 However, Royal Marechaussee high command foresaw the emergence of an operational gap.
 The BBEs could exclusively be deployed during terrorist threats, while regular police or Marechaussee personnel was not adequately trained or equipped to operate in high-risk settings.
 Therefore, the decision was made to establish the BSB under the command of the Royal Marechaussee.
 As such, the BSB could function as a figurative bridge between the regular police and the BBEs.

 The first class of BSB operators was trained by the West German police tactical unit Grenzschutzgruppe 9 (GSG 9) in 1975.
 The unit achieved operational status in 1976 with 24 men.
 In the following years, the BSB focussed on providing personal security details to senior military officials (both Dutch and foreign) on domestic and foreign soil.
 In addition, the BSB was intensely involved with combating violent political activism during the 1980s, for example during the Vondelstraat riots.

 In March 2017, news media reported that the BSB had taken over the personal security duties of threatened Dutch politician Geert Wilders after two officers of the personal security service of the National Police Corps had leaked sensitive information.